jub0bs/fcors/README.md

 ## About CORS

+The [Same-Origin Policy (SOP)][mdn-sop] is a security mechanism that Web browsers implement to protect their users.
+In particular, the SOP restricts cross-origin network access in terms of both sending and reading.
-[Cross-Origin Resource Sharing (CORS)][mdn-cors] is a mechanism that lets servers instruct browsers to relax, for select clients, some restrictions (in terms of both sending and reading) enforced by the [Same-Origin Policy (SOP)][mdn-sop] on cross-origin network access.
+[Cross-Origin Resource Sharing (CORS)][mdn-cors] is a protocol that lets servers instruct browsers to relax those restrictions for select clients.

 jub0bs/fcors allows you to configure and build [net/http][net-http] middleware that implement CORS.